cjavdev/twilio-tinker-time/02-client-getting-started.md

 </html>
 ```

-### Self hosting
+### Self-hosting

-To self host, you'd download the SDK code then include it in your client side
+To self-host, you'd download the SDK code and then include it in your client-side
 JavaScript either directly or via a build process.
-Many client side JavaScript
+Many client-side JavaScript
-SDKs will show how to install with `npm` and expect that you have some build
+SDKs will show how to install with `npm` and expect you to have some build
-process set up to include those modules in your bundled JavaScript.
+process to include those modules in your bundled JavaScript.

 ## Basic Debugging